Tuesday, 9 December 2008

 Best adapted screenplay.
 Winner - No Country For Old Men.
 Nominated - Atonement; Away from Her; The Diving Bell and the Butterfly; There Will Be Blood

 Best original screenplay: Winner - Juno.
-Nominated: Lars and the Real Girl; Michael Clayton; Ratatouille; The Savages
+Nominated: Lars and the Real Girl; Michael Clayton; Ratatouille

 Best music (song) Winner - Falling Slowly - Once (performed by Glen Hansard and Marketa Irglova).
 Nominated - Happy Working Song - Enchanted (performed by Amy Adams); Raise It Up - August Rush (performed by Jamia Simone Nash and Impact Repertory Theatre); So Close - Enchanted (performed by Jon McLaughlin); That's How You Know - Enchanted (performed by Amy Adams)